aclemons/emailrelay/doc/reference.rst

 ========
-When running in a simple store-and-forward setup E-MailRelay does not concern itself with message delivery; every e-mail message ends up in the main spool directory without regard to the recipient addresses.
-However, it is quite easy to write a *delivery* filter that examines the recipient addresses in each message's envelope file and copies the message files into a separate *mailbox* for each recipient.
+When running in a simple store-and-forward setup E-MailRelay does not concern itself with message delivery; every e-mail message ends up in the main spool directory for forwarding, without regard to the recipient addresses.
+However, it is quite easy to have a *delivery* filter that examines the recipient addresses in each e-mail message and moves the message files into a separate *mailbox* for each recipient.

 A *mailbox* is normally just a sub-directory of the main spool directory with a